-The taxman is now receiving an unprecedented amount of information about offshore bank accounts, assets, companies and trusts held around the globe by UK citizens.
-HMRC warn that they plan to investigate everyone with an offshore bank account etc, who does not make a voluntary disclosure.
+The taxman is now receiving unprecedented amounts of information about offshore bank accounts, assets, companies and trusts held around the globe by UK citizens.
+HMRC warns that it plans to investigate everyone with an offshore bank account etc, who does not make a voluntary disclosure.
 The investigations could be on criminal lines.

 But as well as the stick of a Criminal Tax Investigation HM Revenue and Customs have created various voluntary Tax Disclosure Facilities, such as the dedicated Worldwide Disclosure Facility and the well-established Contractual Disclosure Facility.
-These official programmes offer taxpayers the opportunities to clear up historic tax problems on optimum terms: e.g. guaranteed non-prosecution; lower penalties).
+These official programmes offer taxpayers the opportunities to clear up historic tax problems on optimum terms: e.g. guaranteed non-prosecution, and lowest penalties.

 Meanwhile, HMRC's offshore Tax Investigation programme continues apace.
 Delaying coming forward could have serious and unwelcome consequences.
-If you are already under investigation it is essential that you and your adviser properly address the taxman's concerns and suspicions - in order to avoid a long-running and intrusive enquiry, and to minimise the risk of prosecution.
+If you are already under investigation it is essential that you and your adviser properly address the taxman's concerns and suspicions - in order to: avoid a long-running and intrusive enquiry; to minimise the risk of prosecution; and reduce the penalties.

-Annually from 2018 the 100+ CRS countrieshave been sharing information with HMRC.
-Additionally, the G5 countries (United Kingdom, Germany, France, Italy and Spain) now automatically share details about the beneficial ownership of companies and trusts in their countries.
+The 100+ CRS countrieshave began the annual sharing information with HMRC in 2018.
+Additionally, the G5 countries (United Kingdom, Germany, France, Italy and Spain) now also automatically share details about the beneficial ownership of companies and trusts in their countries.
 And they are working to roll out this programme around the globe.
-Also, the UK's Automatic Exchange of Information Agreements with the British Crown Dependencies (i.e. Isle of Man, Guernsey, Jersey and Gibraltar) and the British Overseas Territories (including: the Cayman Islands, Bermuda, Montserrat, the Turks and Caicos Islands, the British Virgin Islands and Anguilla) mean those territories all pass HMRC information on financial accounts each year.
+Further, the UK's Automatic Exchange of Information Agreements with the British Crown Dependencies (i.e. Isle of Man, Guernsey, Jersey and Gibraltar) and the British Overseas Territories (including: the Cayman Islands, Bermuda, Montserrat, the Turks and Caicos Islands, the British Virgin Islands and Anguilla) means that each year those territories all pass information to HMRC about financial accounts held there.